 Frankenmuth Fudge Kitchen & Zac & Mac’s Chocolate Haus

 Everything is better with chocolate!
-Sweeten up your trip to Frankenmuth by watching chocolatiers create their amazing original recipes in copper kettles then hand paddled on thick marble slabs, often with free samples to try!
+Lookinf dor ways to sweeten up your trip to Frankenmuth?
+Watch chocolatiers create their amazing original recipes in copper kettles then hand paddled on thick marble slabs.
+Often you may even find a free sample to try!
 Or stop inside Zac & Mac’s Chocolate Haus to catch chocolate covered confections being made in their kitchen daily!

 For more info:

 Come see the 37 year tradition of fresh water taffy at the Frankenmuth Taffy Kitchen!
 Cooked, pulled and kissed right in front of your very eyes!
 Choose from over 23 flavors and take home a small box of the tasty treats for just $6*!

 If sweet is not your thing, choose to stop by the tasting room of the Great Lakes Olive Oil Company for a unique experience!
 Sample a selection of gourmet, imported olive oil and balsamic vinegar from their first class tasting bar.

 From a wide selection of Michigan wines to delicious, hand-made chocolates, the Frankenmuth FunShips Tasting & Tours company offers an in-store, edible experience to delight that won’t depress your wallet!
 Enjoy a selection of 6 wines paired with 5 handmade chocolates, or omit the chocolates and opt for a souvenir glass instead for just $5* (sparkling juice can be substituted.)
 Or choose to enjoy their chocolate tasting for only $3*!